Francis F. Steen

 Stanford University.
 Research group on Art and the Mind.

-2012-present: Co-Director (with Mark Turner) of the Red Hen Lab, a global laboratory and consortium for research into multimodal communication.
+2012-present: Co-Director (with Mark Turner) of the Red Hen Lab, a global laboratory and consortium for research in multimodal communication.

 2016: Co-PI and Mentor for Google Summer of Code for Red Hen Lab development. $42,000 for seven student developers.
-Project reports.
+Project report.

 2013-2017: Co-Principal Investigator, "Negotiating Values: Collective Identities and Resilience after 22/7."
 PI Henrik Syse (Peace Research Institute Oslo).
 Norwegian Research Council, Cultural conditions underlying social change (SAMKUL) ($1.7m).
 Awards and profile.

 2010-2016: Co-Principal Investigator, "Joint Image-Text Parsing and Reasoning for

 Analyzing Social and Political News Events."
 PIs Song-Chun Zhu (Statistics and Computer

 Science, UCLA) and Cheng Zhai (Computer Science, UIUC), with Tim Groeling (Communicaiton

 Studies, UCLA).
 National Science Foundation, Cyber-enabled Discovery and Innovation